cbmr-data/cbmr-data.github.io/esrum/source/usage/access/connecting.rst

       Esrum!

 #.
 You should now be able to log in to the server using your UCPH
-   account password, and using the NetIQ app to approve the login.
+   account password:

    .. image:: images/mobaxterm_06.png
       :align: center

 #.
 For security reasons we recommend that you decline when asked if you
-   want to save your password.
+   want to save your password:

 .. _s_reconnecting_with_mobaxterm: